gradle/gradle/design-docs/performance.md

  - some objects that are build-global are used to setup resolution (ResolutionResultsStoreFactory) and they are not thread safe atm.
 2. Use a Gradle artifact id rather than an Ivy Artifact to refer to an artifact to be resolved, to reduce heap usage.
 3. Perform all artifact resolutions in one batch, rather than on-demand.
-4. Use a binary format for cached module meta-data.
+4. Use a binary format for cached module metadata.
 5. Perform network accesses concurrently.
 For example, queue up network requests and use a pool of worker threads.
 Traverse the graph as results are made available.